Provider Enrollment and Credentialing FAQs

 1. What name should go on my application?
 Can I put the name I go by on my application if it is different from my legal name?

-No. The provider’s full legal name should be entered on the application.
-If the full legal name is not on the application, the application will be withdrawn and you will be required to resubmit.
+The provider’s full legal name should be entered on the application according to their government issued identification.
+If the full legal name is not on the application, the application will be withdrawn, and you will be required to resubmit.
 This includes the full middle name if the provider has a middle name.

-The name on the application must match the National Plan and Provider Enumeration System (NPPES) National Provider Identifier (NPI) and any required licensure, certification, and/or accreditation.
+The name on the application must match the National Plan and Provider Enumeration System (NPPES) National Provider Identifier (NPI), the IRS tax ID or government issued ID as applicable, and any required licensure, certification, and/or accreditation.

 -